bastidas/machine_learning/README.md

 # machine_learning

-Simple machine learning tools demonstrated on the classic iris data set.
+Simple machine learning tools demonstrated on the classic iris data set as well as other datasets from sklearn.

 Python programs in this repo:
+  - classifier_tensorflow.py
   - iris_tensorflow.py
   - ml_iris.py
   - ml_plot_tools.py